Fujifilm X-A5 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the K-1 II are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Pentax K-1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.